Why People Keep Going Back To Bali

 Bali is one of those places people either romanticize too heavily or dismiss entirely because it's become so popular online.

-Yes, parts of Bali are touristy.
+Yes, parts of Bali are crowded.

 Yes, there are influencers everywhere.